McFuzzySquirrel/viben/README.md

 Vib'N is an app that allows users to practice holding musical notes and track their progress over multiple sessions.
 Users can compete with each other to see who can hold notes the longest.

+## Note

+This is just something I am playing with, still alot of work to be done, so take it as it is with all its defects (I have just been putting in some test frequencies).

 ## Features

 - **Voice Input**: Detect and display the pitch of the user's voice in real-time.